-- Demonstrate financial need (for most programs); - 2.
+- 1. Usually, have financial need; - 2.
 Be a U.S. citizen or eligible noncitizen; - 3.
 Have a social security number; - 4.
-If male, be registered with the Selective Service (if applicable); - 5.
-If currently attending school, be making Satisfactory Academic Progress; - 6.
+If male, be registered with the Selective Service (if applicable);

+- 5. If currently attending school, be making Satisfactory Academic Progress; - 6.
 Be enrolled as a regular student in any of the school's eligible programs; - 7.
 Not be in default on any federally-guaranteed loan; - 8.
-Have a high school diploma or its equivalent, have completed homeschooling at the secondary level as defined by state law or qualify for admission under the Ability to Benefit Grandfathering Policy.
+Have a high school diploma or its equivalent, or have completed homeschooling at the secondary level as defined by state law, or qualify for admissions under the Ability to Benefit Grandfathering Policy.